cscart/docs/en/user_guide/payment_methods/paypalpro.rst

 .. important::

     Please note that PayPal doesn’t accept new registrations for PayPal Pro.
-The article is relevant only for the existing users of that solution.
-This is a part of :doc:`PayPal payments </user_guide/addons/paypal_payments/index>` [Deprecated] add-on. `See this article for current, up-to-date PayPal solutions integrated with CS-Cart </user_guide/payment_methods/paypal>`.
+The article is relevant only for the existing users of that solution. :doc:`See this article for current, up-to-date PayPal solutions integrated with CS-Cart </user_guide/payment_methods/paypal>`.

 .. note::